arnabganguly/Kafkaconnect/HDInsightManagedKafka.md

 ## Deploy a HDInsight Managed Kafka with a Kafka Connect Cluster

-In this section we would deploy an HDInsight Managed Kafka  cluster with two Edge Node inside a Virtual Network and then enable distributed Kafka Connect on those edge node set.
+In this section we would deploy an HDInsight Managed Kafka  cluster with two Edge Node inside a Virtual Network and then enable distributed Kafka Connect on those edge nodes.

 - Click on the Deploy to Azure Button to start the deployment process